PeterCamilleri/minitest_visible/README.md

     MinitestVisible.track self, __FILE__

 That is all that is needed.
 Test output will now be decorated as shown above.
+While this is a bit more ceremony than is desirable, test files have a fair bit of boilerplate stuff as it is.
+The template folder has the file xyzzy_test.rb which is my template for creating test files.
+Copy, rename and use as you wish.

 ## Contributing